mariosgit/VFD/PCB-KiCad/README.md

 ### Bugs

-* 5V reg wrong footprint (from a kicad lib)
-* VFD pin 9 (TEST) must have 100k pullup to 3.3V and small buffer C.
+* VFD pin 9 (TEST) must have 100k pullup to 3.3V and small buffer C.✅
 * SDA/SCL are twisted ! ✅
 * PL(atch) is not connected to ATTiny !
+Removed ATTiny ✅
-* ATTiny fliegt raus, zu umstaendlich.
+* ATTiny fliegt raus, zu umstaendlich.✅
+* I2S pins wrong, fixed + SRCs ✅
+* 5V reg wrong footprint (from a kicad lib)
+* Add revision info
+* Crosscheck wiring with proto

 ### Todo

-* Connect ATtiny I2C which pins ?
-Test !
-* Test VFD
-* Test Serial Buttons 74165
-  * Breadboard not working, Q outputs sometimes have 3V ???
-LS chip strange ??? !
-Me too doof.
-Measure on Shruthi !
 * Test audio connection to/from teensy I2S slave !
 Can it do USB playback ?
 T3.2 or T4.0 ?
-* Generate DSP C interface files.
-Test !
-(It worked with the FreeDSP controller project)

 * FreeDSP-AIO flaws ✅
   * speaker mute before shutdown...
     * it has a startup unmute circuit but no shutdown...